rootsecdev/Microsoft-Blue-Forest/Azure/AZ500/StudyGuide.md

 # AZ 500 Study Guide

 Notes: This is my study guide I've created for the AZ500 exam.
 All references are direct to Official Microsoft Documents and not third party documention.
 This is just a disclaimer that this may or may not help you pass the exam.
-This is just meant to be a study guide.

 [Exam AZ-500: Microsoft Azure Security Technologies](https://docs.microsoft.com/en-us/learn/certifications/exams/az-500?tab=tab-learning-paths)